Step by step instructions on how to create a Christmas village display as a family tradition with money saving tips and

 Step 1.
-Select appropriate size of plywood for your space.
+Select appropriate size of plywood for your base.

 From my DIY hubby: The foundation of our Christmas village is this piece of 1/2″ plywood that has been trimmed and modified over the years to accommodate every little nuance in its construction.

 It has rounded corners for safety, holes large enough to push electrical plugs through and connecting grooves cut to hide extra wires.
 Arrows and lines drawn with permanent marker were a great way to remember how things were set up.

 Step 2.
 Determine placement of houses on the plywood and cut circles.

 Step 3.
 Put paper plates underneath two saw horses.

 We used to do this when we had carpet to protect it from the muck on the legs, but now it’s to protect the flooring.
 It also helps the whole set-up to slide around, kind of like glides.